ringo/ringojs.org/site/documentation/google_appengine.md

+# Google App Engine

-RingoJS runs fine on [Google App Engine] for Java.
+Ringo runs fine on [Google App Engine] for Java.
 There are some limitations on App Engine compared to running on a dedicated Server.
 For example, asynchronous or long running connections are currently not supported.
 On the other hand, App Engine provides many interesting [proprietary APIs], for which the [AppengineJS] project provides nice JavaScript wrappers.

 ### Local Setup